jagritx/Authentication-Api/README.md

-# Auth-Jwt
+# Trip Split App (Backend)
-Created a simple authentication api for our team project "Trip-Split app".Learnt basics of NodeJS,ExpressJS and MongoDB to build.
+Created authentication api using JWT,Main Api is work in progress for our team project "Trip-Split app".Learnt basics of NodeJS,ExpressJS and MongoDB to build.